Redis: Differences from other database systems

+Redis uses a data model that differs from relational database management system (RDBMS).

+Commands specify operations on abstract data types rather than queries to be executed by a database engine.
+Data is stored in structures designed for direct retrieval.
+It does not rely on secondary indexes, aggregations, or other features common in traditional RDBMS.
+The Redis implementation uses the fork system call to duplicate the process holding the data.
+This allows the parent process to continue serving clients while the child process persists the in-memory data to disk.

+Features

+Redis maps keys to types of values.
+Redis supports a number of data types including Strings, JavaScript Object Notation (JSON) documents, Hashes (a collection of fields, each field is a name-value string pair), lists, sets, vector sets, and more.

+The Redis Query Engine allows users to use Redis as a document database, a vector database, a secondary index, and a search engine.
+With Redis Query Engine, users can define indexes for hash and JSON documents, and use a rich query language for vector search, full-text search, geospatial queries, and aggregations.

+Redis Pub/Sub (short for publish/subscribe) is a lightweight messaging capability.
+Publishers send messages to a channel, and subscribers receive messages from that channel.

+A Redis transaction allows the execution of a group of commands in a single step.
+A request sent by another client will never be served during the execution of a transaction.
+This guarantees that the commands are executed as a single isolated operation.

+Redis users can also upload and execute Lua scripts on the server.

+As of May 1, 2025, for all version of Redis starting with 8.0, all data types are included in the same package and available under the Redis Source Available license v2.
+Previously some data types were separate and therefore available under difference licenses.

 Persistence

 Redis typically holds the whole dataset in memory.
 Versions up to 2.4 could be configured to use what they refer to as virtual memory in which some of the dataset is stored on disk, but this feature is deprecated.
 Persistence in Redis can be achieved through two different methods.
 First by snapshotting, where the dataset is asynchronously transferred from memory to disk at regular intervals as a binary dump, using the Redis RDB Dump File Format.
 Alternatively by journaling, where a record of each operation that modifies the dataset is added to an append-only file (AOF) in a background process.
 Redis can rewrite the append-only file in the background to avoid an indefinite growth of the journal.
 Journaling was introduced in version 1.1 and is generally considered the safer approach.

 By default, Redis writes data to a file system at least every 2 seconds, with more or less robust options available if needed.
 In the case of a complete system failure on default settings, only a few seconds of data would be lost.